Difference Between Text Mining vs Text Analytics

 - Visualizing the Models

-Head to Head Comparison Between Text Mining vs Text Analytics (Infographics)
+Head-to-Head Comparison Between Text Mining vs Text Analytics (Infographics)

 Key Differences Between Text Mining vs Text Analytics

-Let’s differentiate text mining vs text analytics based on the steps which are involved in few applications where these text mining and text analytics both are applied:
+Let’s differentiate text mining vs text analytics based on the steps which are involved in a few applications where these text mining and text analytics both are applied:

-- Tokenization: The process of splitting the whole data (corpus) into smaller chunks or smaller words usually single words is known as tokenization (N-Gram model or Bag of words Model).
+- Tokenization: The process of splitting the whole data (corpus) into smaller chunks or smaller words, usually single words, is known as tokenization (N-Gram model or Bag of Words Model).

 Below is a sample screenshot.

-Now coming to text analytics we have the following steps that need to be considered:
+Now coming to text analytics, we have the following steps that need to be considered:

 Sentiment Analysis